 Configure the on-premises cloud provider

-This page details how to configure the Onprem cloud provider for YugabyteDB using the Yugabyte Platform console.
-If no cloud providers are configured, the main Dashboard page highlights that you need to configure at least one cloud provider, as per the following illustration:
+You can configure the on-premises cloud provider for YugabyteDB using the Yugabyte Platform console.
+If no cloud providers are configured, the main Dashboard prompts you to configure at least one cloud provider, as per the following illustration:

-To provision on-prem nodes with YugabyteDB, the Yugabyte Platform requires SSH access to these nodes.
-Unless you plan to provision the database nodes manually, this user needs to have sudo permissions to complete a few tasks, which are explained in the prerequisite section.
+To provision on-prem nodes with YugabyteDB, Yugabyte Platform requires SSH access to these nodes.
+Unless you plan to provision the database nodes manually, this user needs to have passwordless sudo permissions to complete a few tasks.

 Manually Provision Nodes

-If you choose to manually set up your database nodes, then set this flag to true otherwise, the Yugabyte Platform will use the sudo user to set up DB nodes.
-For manual provisioning, you will be prompted to execute a python script at a later stage, or to run a set of commands on the database nodes.
+If you choose to manually set up your database nodes, set this flag to true.
+Otherwise, Yugabyte Platform will use the sudo user to set up DB nodes.
+For manual provisioning, you would be prompted to run a python script at a later stage, or to run a set of commands on the database nodes.

 If any of the items from this checklist are true, you need to provision the nodes manually, keeping in mind the following:

 yugabyte:yugabyteuser + group

-Ensure that the SSH key is pasted correctly (Supported format is RSA).
+Ensure that the SSH key is pasted correctly (the supported format is RSA).

-If enabled, the installation will run in an air-gapped mode without expecting any internet access.
+If enabled, the installation runs in an air-gapped mode without expecting any internet access.

 Desired Home Directory (Optional)